kaosmicadei/pyresult/README.md

 # pyresult

-A functional `Result` type for Python inspired by Rust’s `Result<T, E>`.
-It provides a composable alternative to try/except, enabling error handling without crashing the process or breaking control flow.
+A functional `Result` type for Python inspired by Rust's `Result<T, E>`.
+It provides a composable alternative for error handling without crashing the process or breaking control flow.

 ## Example
 ```python